bjpfox/travel-mate/README.md

 ## User stories
 As I user of travel-mate, I want:
 * To quickly and easily add, edit and delete trips
-* The ability to store multiple trips
+* The ability to store multiple trips under my account
-* To have trip ideas automatically generated / suggested, but also the ability to add my own ideas and remove ideas I'm not interested in
+* To have trip ideas automatically generated / suggested, but also the ability to add my own ideas and to remove ideas I'm not interested in
 * To be able to specify aspects like my budget, my interests, the time of year, trip duration, and to recieve personalised suggestions that take this into account
 * To be able to specify multiple cities and countries in one trip, if preferred
-* To see the ideas on a map to help visualise distance between and logistics of getting from one activity to the next
+* To see the ideas on a map to help visualise distance between activities and logistics of getting from one activity to the next
 * To view website links for each activity to obtain more detailed information, book tickets, etc
 * Colour scheme that suits the holiday vibe